 Texas is a great place to be for nature lovers, and it’s home to the greatest diversity of wildlife in the United States.
 My family and I have been Texas Parks & Wildlife Department annual pass holders for decades, and you’ll find us exploring a different park in Texas any chance we get.
 From Canyon Country, Prairies and Plains, The Big Thicket, Hill County, Rio Grande Valley to the Coastal Shoreline, Texas has so many inspiring places to explore.

-In Critterman’s Corner, I will discuss everything about about our native wildlife and its inhabitants.
+In Critterman’s Corner, I will discuss everything about our native wildlife and its inhabitants.
 I will also use this corner of the Internet to dispel myths, share fun facts, and answer questions from readers.
 Where is the best spot to see wildlife?
 How do you identify a venomous snake?
 How do I get rid of the crazy opossum under my deck?
 I will answer those and much more.
 E-mail comments or questions to firstname.lastname@example.org with Critterman’s Corner in the subject line.
 In the meantime – go, get out, and explore!